Leon-Yu0320/BTI-Plant-phenotyping/README.md

 [**Conda**](https://docs.conda.io/en/latest/)\
 [**PlantCV**](https://plantcv.readthedocs.io/en/stable/)

-## General overview of the pipeline
+## General overview of the workflow
 To realize the high-throughput manner of data processing, advantages of [**parallel data processing function**](https://plantcv.readthedocs.io/en/v3.7/pipeline_parallel/) from the PlantCV were adopted in the pipeline and four major steps from plant growth to final downstream analysis of [**MVAPP**](https://mvapp.kaust.edu.sa/) will be performed.
 Two schematic charts were displayed and detailed steps were described as follow:

 ### schematic charts of the pipeline for interactive surface experiments